 Immune thrombocytopenia (ITP) is an autoimmune disease that causes low platelet levels.

-Platelets are cell fragments in your blood that help it clot when you injure yourself.
-Having too few platelets can make you bruise or bleed more easily than usual.
+Platelets are cell fragments in your blood that help with clotting when you injure yourself.
+Too few platelets can make you bruise or bleed more easily than usual.

 Sometimes ITP can come back after treatment.
 Here are answers to common questions about when ITP comes back.